-Bottom Line Up Front: Crazy Dog T-Shirts used InkSoft’s online stores to connect with the local star athlete and give back to a non-profit organization.
+Bottom Line Up Front: Crazy Dog T-Shirts used InkSoft’s online stores to promote star athletes, connect with the community, and run fundraisers.
 Find out how they were able to run their successful campaign.

 InkSoft Online Stores are often the backbone of many school sports and team fundraisers.
-For Rochester, New York-based Crazy Dog T-Shirts, using those stores has proven the perfect tool to connect the business with the surrounding community.
+Rochester, New York-based Crazy Dog T-Shirts has connected with their local community with those online stores.
 And the company has seen success with its decorated apparel business thanks to the InkSoft Online Designer.

 “I’ve been using InkSoft since I started here seven years ago, and it’s super easy to use,” said Brian Kelly, production manager at Crazy Dog T-Shirts.
 “We love the flexibility with features like product uploads, pay later, discounts, and especially the reporting functionality.”